newaetech/chipwhisperer-target-cw308t/README.md

 ![](doc/esp32.jpg) ![](doc/s6lx9.jpg) ![](doc/stm32.jpg)

-These are targets for the CW308 UFO Board.
+These are *targets* for the CW308 UFO Board.
 This repo contains gerbers, schematics, and source files (in Altium Designer format).
-The CW308 UFO board supplies power, clock, programming headers etc:
+The CW308 UFO board is required for use (not part of this repo) as it supplies power, clock, programming headers etc:

 ![](doc/cw308_top.png)

-Many of these boards can be purchased assembled via Mouser Electronics.
+Many of these target boards (along with UFO baseboard) can be purchased assembled via Mouser Electronics.
+Note all targets are available however, so if you want some of the latest targets you may need to build one.

+The documentation for these are mostly held on [http://wiki.newae.com](http://wiki.newae.com) .

 Most (all?) of these boards support the ChipWhisperer example applications.
 That means a basic HAL is provided in chipwhisperer/hardware/victims/firmware/hal .
 Some of the more unique boards do not build as part of that system due to complexity of porting (i.e., ESP32).